Om Prakash Deepak Journalist, Writer, Translator, and also, Socialist & Activist

 During 1955-58: based in Allahabad, worked for English newspaper “Leader" along with freelancing and doing his own writing.

 During 1958-60: based in Hyderabad with "Chaukhamba” weekly newspaper; collaborating also with two other magazines “Mankind” and “Kalpana”.

 In 1962: spent another six months in jail in Delhi during "Angrezi Hatao" agitation aiming at promotion of use of Indian languages in official work of the Government.

-Born as Om Prakash Srivastav, Om was committed in his fight against caste system and decided to use his pen name Deepak as his surname.
+Born in a Kayasth family, Om was committed in his fight against caste system and decided to use his pen name Deepak as his surname.

 Original Books in Hindi: Om Prakash translated about 20 books from English to Hindi.
 His original books in Hindi are: